Weight Loss Diets for Dogs

 Rotate between the following meals:

-- 1-2 ounces raw meaty bones (skinless chicken necks, chicken backs, or ground turkey necks).
+- 2 ounces raw meaty bones (skinless chicken necks, chicken backs, ground turkey necks, or commercial raw forumla).

-- 2 ounces canned fish (jack mackerel, pink salmon, or sardines) once or twice a week.
+- 2 ounces canned fish (jack mackerel, pink salmon, or sardines) once or twice a week (if not feeding sardines).
 Sometimes whole raw sardines or anchovies from EcoPawz.